Domingo won't perform at Tokyo Olympics cultural events

 The committee said in a statement that Domingo has decided not to perform at an event scheduled for April that was meant to bring together opera and traditional Japanese Kabuki theater and officials accepted his decision.

+"After thoughtful consideration I have made the decision not to participate in the kabuki-Opera event due to the complexity of the project," Domingo said in a statement released through the Tokyo organizing committee.

+Domingo did not give further details about the reason.
+He wished for the event to be successful while expressing his hope for a new opportunity in the future, according to the Tokyo organizers.

-The AP reported in August on extensive sexual harassment allegations against Domingo from decades ago.
+The Associated Press reported in August on extensive sexual harassment allegations against Domingo from decades ago.
 Multiple women accused Domingo of using his power to pressure them into sexual relationships, including at the Los Angeles Opera, where he was the longtime general director.

 U.S. opera houses have canceled Domingo's appearance following the allegations.